PeculiarVentures/pkcs11js/README.md

 [![license](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/PeculiarVentures/graphene/master/LICENSE)

-We make a package called [Graphene](https://github.com/PeculiarVentures/graphene) that provides a simplistic Object Oriented interface for interacting with PKCS#11 devices, for most people this is the right level to build on.
-In some cases you may want to interact directly with the PKCS#11 API, if so this is the package for you.
+We make a package called [Graphene](https://github.com/PeculiarVentures/graphene), it provides a simplistic Object Oriented interface for interacting with PKCS#11 devices, for most people this is the right level to build on.
+In some cases you may want to interact directly with the PKCS#11 API, if so PKCS11js is the package for you.

 PKCS#11 (also known as CryptoKI or PKCS11) is the standard interface for interacting with hardware crypto devices such as Smart Cards and Hardware Security Modules (HSMs).